Glossary term

 What Is Gift Tax?

 Gift tax is the federal transfer tax that can apply when one person gives money, property, or other value to another person without receiving full value in return.
-It is part of the same unified federal transfer-tax system that includes the Estate Tax Exemption and the Unified Tax Credit.
-The term matters because large lifetime transfers are not evaluated in isolation.
-They can affect the broader estate-and-gift tax framework that applies across life and death.
+It is part of the same unified federal transfer-tax system that also includes the estate tax exemption and the unified tax credit.

 Key Takeaways